My Mission, Life Story & Professional Background

 My studies and work with the queer and trans population include: writing my master's thesis on queer and trans adults who were sexually abused as children; volunteering at the Ali Forney Center in NYC (a remarkable shelter serving LGBTQ youth); and, facilitating coming out and transgender support groups.

 I’m named as an adoption-competent provider by Raise the Future (formerly the Colorado Adoption Exchange).

-I’m the past secretary of the Boulder Interdisciplinary Committee (BIDC), a non-profit that educates professionals on the intersection of family law and mental health issues.
+I’m a past secretary of the Boulder Interdisciplinary Committee (BIDC), a non-profit that educates professionals on the intersection of family law and mental health issues.